Curriculum Vitae (CV)

 4. Current and previous practice experience

-From there, Amy says, one thing that can help you stand out in the Primary Care environment is volunteer services.
+From there, Heather says, one thing that can help you stand out in the Primary Care environment is volunteer service.

-For the same reason, listing hobbies and interests in your CV is key for a Family Medicine or Internal Medicine physician, and for nurse practitioners and physician assistants applying for jobs in Primary Care or Urgent Care settings.
+For the same reason, listing hobbies and interests on your CV is key for a Family Medicine or Internal Medicine physician applying for jobs in Primary Care or Urgent Care settings.

 Beyond hobbies, where you are in your Family Medicine or Internal Medicine career makes a difference when it comes to your CV.
 Here are some tips specific to your career stage:

-• Post-residency and new physicians, NPs or PAs: If you're just launching your career, be sure to spotlight experience that sets you apart from other candidates.
+• Post-residency and new physicians: If you're just launching your career, be sure to spotlight experience that sets you apart from other candidates.
 Point out opportunities you've had specific to Primary Care, especially if it's with a patient population you want to work with.

-• Mid-career providers: By this point in your career, you may have association memberships, appointments to board, etc. Include those, as well as leadership experience, whether it's at a committee, departmental or hospital level.
+• Mid-career physicians: By this point in your career, you may have association memberships, appointments to boards, etc. Include those, as well as leadership experience, whether it's at a committee, departmental or hospital level.

 • Experienced providers or nearing retirement: Make sure to list your re-certification date and highlight past roles that are relevant to the position you're applying for.
 Consider deleting or moving down any roles that are less relevant.